 - Prepare yourself to be flexible!
 Sometimes the material you want is not sold anymore due to the new environmental guidelines the government has set up…

-If you keep these five simple rules, I can assure you that your new house will be one of the prettiest once in the neighbourhood, if not the best.
+If you keep these five simple rules, I can assure you that your new house will be one of the prettiest once in the neighborhood, if not the best.

 Copyright © 2013 Borislav Kiprin.
 All Rights Reserved.